 Her family has decided to honor her love of school children by asking for gifts to the “Charlanne Memorial Fund” at State Bank Northwest, 9727 N. Nevada St. Spokane, WA 99218.
 This will allow the family to continue their volunteer work while partnering with the Moran Foundation, The Ted Degrood Foundation and InvestED.
 The focus will remain helping children struggling with poverty in area schools, most especially the north side of Spokane.
 Please make checks out to Peter L. Arthur with “The Charlanne Memorial Fund” in the memo field.

-To send flowers to Charlanne's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Charlanne Arthur, please visit our floral store.